tvooo/dbr-essay/presentation/presentation.md

 # We need an effortless, natural way to publish design knowledge as we go

+* Blog posts, artificial documentation, specs don’t help much
-* Integrated in practice.
+* Needs to be integrated in practice
 * Communicate through your medium (developers through code, designers through…artefacts? post-it notes? drawings? videos?)
 * More *why* in addition to the *what*
-* Blog posts, artificial documentation, specs don’t help much